Wildlife Information, Rescue, and Education Service (WIRES)

 Certain Animals Should NOT Be Approached

-If you encounter a sick, injured, or orphaned animal on the list below, call a wildlife rescue organization straight away.
+If you encounter a sick, injured, or orphaned animal on the list below, call a wildlife rescue organisation straight away.
 These animals require specialist handling and MUST be rescued by trained wildlife rescuers.

 - Monitor Lizards (Goannas)